 A request was made by the Guardians in 1863 by St. Mary’s Church ( does this mean the Wesley Chapel ?) for help in extending their burial ground as a result of the increased number of burials from the workhouse.

 The majority of the inmates were unmarried with some widows/widowers.
-They came from all over Yorkshire with the exception of 7 from Ireland, 1 from North America and 1 each from Faversham,Hereford,Manchester and Lincoln.
-There were only 4 inmates from Netherthong.
+They came from all over Yorkshire with the exception of seven from Ireland, one from North America and one each from Faversham,Hereford,Manchester and Lincoln.
+There were only four inmates from Netherthong.

 Elizabeth Bates, 32 years, Idiot.
 Sarah Garside, 36 years, Idiot .